adonisjs/lucid/ROADMAP.md

 - [ ] Complete `ManyToMany.sync` method.
 - [ ] Implement `fetchOrCreateMany`, `updateOrCreateMany`, `firstOrCreate` and `updateOrCreate` for all relationships.
-- [ ] Add support for default value for `@columns`.
 - [ ] Related models aggregrates query.
-- [ ] Support for casting columns using a custom function.
+- [x] Support for serializing columns using a custom function.
 Both on column and model level.

 ## Final Release targeting `@adonisjs/core v5`